 Note that in The Lord of the Rings TCG, Uruk-hai is a different race from Orc.

-Sites have unloaded keywords like battleground, dwelling, forest, marsh, mountain, plains, river, and underground.
-Other unloaded keywords include knight, ranger, spell, stealth, and tale.
-(These are the most common unloaded keywords, though you will find others on some cards.)
+Sites have unloaded keywords like battleground, forest, marsh, mountain, plains, river, and underground.
+Other unloaded keywords include besieger, Easterling, engine, fortification, knight, machine, pipeweed, ranger, search,